textpattern/textpattern.github.io/administration/diagnostics-panel.md

                 <td>The path to your installation's <code>/textpattern</code> directory.</td>
             </tr>
             <tr>
-                <th scope="row">Permanent link mode</th>
+                <th scope="row">Article URL pattern</th>
                 <td>The pattern of URL type you set.
-Corresponds with the 'Permanent link mode' setting in the 'Site' section of the <a href="http://docs.textpattern.io/administration/preferences-panel">Preferences panel</a>.</td>
+Corresponds with the 'Article URL pattern' setting in the 'Site' section of the <a href="http://docs.textpattern.io/administration/preferences-panel#article-url-pattern">Preferences administration panel</a>.</td>
             </tr>
             <tr>
                 <th scope="row">Temporary directory path</th>